Course Descriptions

 American Legal System - 2 Units

-This course begins with an overview of the U.S. Constitution, the structure of the federal government, and federal and state judicial systems.
+This course is designed to introduce students to distinctive aspects and fundamental principles of United States law and begins with an overview of the U.S. Constitution, the structure of the federal government, and federal and state judicial systems.
 Special emphasis is given to the relation between state and federal courts.
-The course includes legal research components including how to locate cases, statutes, and secondary sources.
-Classes are punctuated with visits to the California Supreme Court and the 9th Circuit Court of Appeals.
-Afterwards, students write papers comparing one aspect of law in their country with U.S. law.
-Prerequisites: (Foreign Students Only) (2 credits fall, 2 credits spring) Required for all LLM students who have not received a prior degree from an American law school.
+The course also covers legal research components including how to locate cases, statutes, and secondary sources.
+Classes are punctuated with field trips, such as visits to courts and a prison.
+Required for all ICL and IPTL LLM students who have not received a prior degree from an American law school.

 Animal Law - 3 Units